What is deferred revenue?

 It’s crucial to understanding your company’s cash flows

 Collecting deferred revenue means that your company’s revenue and its cash flow will be recorded in different periods: the cash flow is recorded immediately, while revenues are recorded once the revenue is earned.
-If you collect lots of deferred revenue, low cash flow this month don’t necessarily mean low revenues, and vice versa.
+If you collect lots of deferred revenue, low cash flow this month doesn’t necessarily mean low revenues, and vice versa.

 If your business collects lots of unearned revenue, it can be hard to read your financial statements and take stock of how your business is doing without understanding the difference between earned and unearned revenue.
+It’s also good practice to generate cash flow statements to best understand how deferred revenue affects cash going in and out of your business.